 Can I go into the field alone to collect data?
 Ideally, we’d like you to bring at least one other person when you head out to collect data.
 If this person hasn't applied to join the project and been through training, they can be your safety buddy but may not help you collect and enter data.

 Can I train my friends to collect data?
 No. Adventure Scientists is solely responsible for the training of each of our volunteers.
 Your friends may help you take a GPS point or photos, but if they want to be more involved in data collection, they’ll need to be trained.
 Please send your friends our way to get trained as official volunteers!

-Can I collect data outside of the field season dates?
-No. Our partners need a consistent dataset within the time frame of the field seasons.
+Can I collect data outside of the ride period dates?
+No. Our partners need a consistent dataset within the time frame of the ride periods.
 Additional observations of roadkill and wildlife can be input into iNaturalist, but will not be analyzed for this project.